 Nicholas House provides four housing programs along with supportive services to meet the various levels of need that homeless families in Atlanta face.
-With our continuum of care, we are addressing the unique challenges facing homeless families.

 Adult Education and Training

-NHI Adult Education and Training programs help create a new future by defining goals and providing the educational and training support to make their dreams a reality.
+Nicholas House Adult Education and Training programs help create a new future by defining goals and providing the educational and training support to make their dreams a reality.